 Students are responsible for cooperating with school authorities to keep our schools free of drugs, tobacco, nicotine, any electronic nicotine delivery system, liquid nicotine and non-nicotine vaping products, and alcohol.
-Students should report any presence of chemicals on school grounds.
-Students with a chemical violation will be referred to the Student Support Team.
-A chemical health counselor is available to students.
-Call the Counseling Office for more information.
+A Chemical Health Counselor is available to students.
+Call the main office for more information.